chulhongsung/time-series-forecasting/README.md

 ### Tutorial repository for time series forecasting models

-Most models are revised for multivariate time series forecasting
+Some models are revised for multivariate time series forecasting

 ### 1. Autoregressive and attention based time series forecasting